 Therefore, while absorbed in reading the text, the student has to be unaware of any external distractions.
 The best way to avoid this situation is by studying in your spare time without interrupting your studies with other activities.

 This can be made possible when you set aside some time to do nothing but read during the study period.

 Space out your schedule

 It’s tempting to put off studying until the last minute, but you’ll be far less likely to remember what you’ve learned this way.

 Instead of reserving everything for the week before the test, try to study a little every day for college preparation.
 This will assist you in avoiding fatigue while also allowing you to recall what you have learned.
 Business plan canvas

 It might sound a bit simplistic, but simply trusting in the hard work you’ve already accomplished can work wonders for alleviating some of the stress and pressure you might feel when taking a test.
 You’ve put hours of research, rehearsal, regurgitation, note-taking, and remembering into this exam.
 Don’t worry about the outcome.
 Trust that you’ve done enough to perform well because you most likely already have!
 You’ve got this.

-Be thorough with your reading materials
+Be thorough with your reading materials for college preparation

 The biggest problem with students who breeze through studying as if it were a simple task is that they wind up.
 They take less than the maximum number of exams possible without increasing their chances of passing any of them.